entalent/SkyQ/README.md

 # SkyQ

+## Introduction
-An IM software that runs on linux, using GTK+-2.0
+An IM software that runs on linux, using GTK+ 2.0
 This project used cJSON library to parse and generate JSON strings, and SQLite3 to store user data and chat record.

-It's first version is programmed hasty, so it might be unstable and contain many bugs.
+## Functions
+Peer-to-peer chat
+Group chat
+Chat record storage
+Offline message

+## Developers
+### Wentian Zhao, Hanqing Wang, Xiaoxiang Wei, Shuying Yu
+### School of Computer Science, Beijing Institute of Technology